 I have been saying that I will share more specifics and goals for our family.
 This past week those played out some.
-I thought I’d give you an update, Collage Friday and Day in the Life style.
+I thought I’d give you an update on our Back to Homeschool Basics.

 1. He lost his third tooth! growing up | 2.
 Middle Girl made Lil’ Buddy a learning center | 3.
 Playing Eldest Girl’s keyboard (she’s playing in the youth band at church) | 4.
 A new set of Rod and Staff books just for him.

 Our baby of the family takes care of himself in many ways.
 He turned six at the end of last year.
 So though he is ‘officially’ in kindergarten, he is ready for more everything.
 All those years of building the morning room time habit have paid off.
 He loves to build and play on his own or with a sibling.
 He also learns naturally through his curiosity and ‘why?’ and ‘how?’ questions.
 But we also added another layer of handwriting and small motor practice (just one page – less than 5 minutes!) with the Rod and Staff books.
 And, we’ve been simply reminding him that he can do it.
 He can get his arm in that jacket, he is reading many words.
 He’s also my official laundry tosser each morning.
 He loves our laundry chute.